Alison DeJung – Executive Director

 A first generation college student, Ms. Tercero holds a Bachelor’s degree in Sociology from San Francisco State University; a Master’s degree in Education and Human Development from George Washington University; and a Certificate in Non-Profit Management from Golden Gate University.

-Catherine Stahl – Development Manager
+Catherine Stahl – Director of Development

 Catherine joined the team at Eden I&R in May 2018.
 She brings nearly 10 years of experience working in nonprofit communications and fundraising to her role.
 Most recently, Catherine served as the Director of Communications & Education for Hospice Caring, Inc., in Gaithersburg, MD, where she grew the organization’s visibility and capacity, and established a new Community Education program.
 Prior to that, Catherine worked in nonprofit communications at Bradley Hills Presbyterian Church in Bethesda, MD and Jewish Family Service in Cincinnati, OH.